Jashan Bal

 Photo of Jashan Bal

 I am currently a PhD student in Pure Mathematics at the University of Waterloo under the supervision of Matthew Kennedy and Andy Zucker.
-My main research interests are to do with dynamics and its various interactions with different areas of math.
+My main research interests are in topological dynamics, operator algebras, and descriptive set theory.

 I completed my masters at the University of Waterloo under the supervision of Laurent Marcoux.
 My masters research project was a survey on the C*-envelope using the techniques of injectivity and boundary representations.